The networked input-output economic problem: Distributed computation of the equilibrium output vector

-\begin{Remark} The networked input-output system \eqref{eq:networked_leontiff_model_matrix} can be considered as a multi-layer system.
-Each agent has $d$ states corresponding to $d$ layers.
-The self-loop matrix weight $\m{A}_{ii}=[a_{pq}^{ii}]$ represents the input-output interdependencies inside the agent $i$ (interlayer interactions).
-When $i$ is isolated from other agents, it is exactly the Leontief's input-output model.
+The networked input-output system can be considered as a multi-layer system.
+Each agent has $d$ states corresponding to $d$ layers, each layer corresponds to an economic sector.
+The self-loop matrix weight $\m{A}_{ii}=[a_{ii}^{pq}]$ represents the input-output interdependencies inside the agent $i$ (interlayer interactions).
+When agent $i$ is isolated from other agents, the balance equation written for agent $i$ is exactly the Leontief's input-output model \eqref{eq:c15_networked_leontiff_model_matrix}.

 In each matrix